sathomas/jsDataV.is/src/text/ch7/01-chart.md

 ## Creating a Custom Chart

-The most significant difference between <span class="smcp">D3</span>.js and other JavaScript libraries is its philosophy. <span class="lgcp">D3</span>.js is not a tool for creating pre-defined types of charts and visualizations.
-It is, instead, a library to help with the creation of any visualization, including custom and unique presentations.
-It takes more effort to create a standard chart with <span class="smcp">D3</span>.js, but by using <span class="smcp">D3</span>.js we're not limited to standard charts.
+The most significant difference between <span class="smcp">D3</span>.js and other JavaScript libraries is its philosophy. <span class="lgcp">D3</span>.js is not a tool for creating predefined types of charts and visualizations.
+Instead, it’s a library to help your create any visualization, including custom and unique presentations.
+It takes more effort to create a standard chart with <span class="smcp">D3</span>.js, but by using it we're not limited to standard charts.
 To get a sense of how <span class="smcp">D3</span>.js works, we can create a custom chart that wouldn't be possible with a typical charting library.

 For this example, we'll visualize one of the most important findings in modern physics—Hubble's Law.
-According to that law, the universe is expanding.
-As a result, the speed at which we perceive distant galaxies to be moving varies according to their distance from us.
+According to that law, the universe is expanding, and as a result, the speed at which we perceive distant galaxies to be moving varies according to their distance from us.
 More precisely, Hubble's Law proposes that the variation, or shift, in this speed is a linear function of distance.
-To visualize the law, we can chart the speed variation (known as _red shift velocity_) vs. distance for several galaxies.
+To visualize the law, we can chart the speed variation (known as _red shift velocity_) versus distance for several galaxies.
 If Hubble is right the chart should look like a line.
-For our data, we'll use galaxies and clusters from Hubble's original [1929 paper](http://www.pnas.org/content/15/3/168.full), but updated with current values for distance and red shift velocities.
+For our data, we'll use galaxies and clusters from Hubble's original [1929 paper](http://www.pnas.org/content/15/3/168.full) but updated with current values for distance and red shift velocities.

 So far this task seems like a good match for a scatter plot.
 Distance could serve as the x-axis and velocity the y-axis.
-There's a twist, though; physicists don't actually know the distances or velocities that we want to chart, at least not exactly.
+There's a twist, though: physicists don't actually know the distances or velocities that we want to chart, at least not exactly.
 The best they can do is estimate those values, and there is potential for error in both.
 But that's no reason to abandon the effort.
-In fact, potential errors in the values might be an important aspect for the visualization to highlight.
+In fact, potential errors in the values might be an important aspect for us to highlight in our visualization.
 To do that, we won't draw each value as a point.
 Rather, we'll show it as a box, and the box dimensions will correspond to the potential errors in the value.

 ### Step 1: Prepare the Data